Shaun-Schwartz/web-2018/README.md

 ## A look back at the most annoying aspects of using the internet in 2018
-Numerous popups, alerts, and warnings.

 Work in progress.
+As many annoying popups, alerts, and calls to action as possible.

 Built using react, css, and html.